Nirvana or P. Nibbana

 A person who realizes Nirvana is like a tortoise walking on the ground seeing grass, trees, flowers, leaves.
 The tortoise lives both in the water and on the shore, and it knows what is in the water and what is on the shore happening.

-On the contrary, a person who has not realized Nirvana yet is like a fish living in the water having never been ashore, it has never known what happens on the ground at all.
+On the contrary, a person who has not realized Nirvana yet is like a fish living in the water has never been ashore, it has never known what happens on the ground at all.

 The understanding of the fish in the water, the tortoise can know, but the understanding of the tortoise on the ground, the fish cannot imagine.